for this workshop

 The central topics for the workshop are:

-- The deformed Hermitian-Yang-Mills equation, infinite dimensional GIT, and fully nonlinear systems.
+- The deformed Hermitian-Yang-Mills equation and

-- Understanding the Thomas-Yau conjecture for toric Fano manifolds and Landau-Ginzburg models.
+- The Thomas-Yau conjecture for Landau-Ginzburg models.

 This event will be run as an AIM-style workshop.
 Participants will be invited to suggest open problems and questions before the workshop begins, and these will be posted on the workshop website.
 These include specific problems on which there is hope of making some progress during the workshop, as well as more ambitious problems which may influence the future activity of the field.
 Lectures at the workshop will be focused on familiarizing the participants with the background material leading up to specific problems, and the schedule will include discussion and parallel working sessions.